appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 <!-- vale on -->

-This page shows how to create a reusable login authentication module that allows users to authenticate through email and password credentials.
+This page shows how to create a custom authentication module using packages, which allows you to reuse the same module across different applications to authenticate users efficiently.

 ## Prerequisites

 - A package that has already been created.
 For more information, see [Package and query modules tutorials](/packages/tutorial/query-module).
-- An authenticated datasource with a user sign-in endpoint.
+- An authenticated datasource with user sign-in endpoints.